§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 parents.

-(b) The literacy assessment shall:
+(b) The literacy screener shall:

 (i) Measure, at a minimum, age-appropriate phonological awareness, phonics,